 Master of Science in Accounting

-The MS in Accounting requires thirty (30) graduate credit hours and can be completed in one year (12 months) by full time students who possess an appropriate undergraduate degree in accounting and who first enroll in the MS in Accounting program in either fall or summer semesters.
+The MS in Accounting is taught 100% online and requires thirty (30) graduate credit hours.
+The program can be completed in one year (12 months) by full time students who possess an appropriate undergraduate degree in accounting and who first enroll in the MS in Accounting program in either fall or summer semesters.

-All classes in the MS in Accounting program are taught only at the Huntsville campus.
+All classes in the MS in Accounting program are taught fully online.

 Mission